Beautiful People (Ed Sheeran song)

 "Beautiful People" is a song by English singer-songwriter Ed Sheeran featuring American singer Khalid.
-It was released on 28 June 2019 through Asylum Records as the third single from the former's compilation album, No.6 Collaborations Project (2019).
+It was released on 28 June 2019 through Asylum Records as the third single from the former's fourth studio album, No.6 Collaborations Project (2019).

 It reached number one on the UK Singles Chart in July 2019, becoming the second single from the album to reach the summit of the chart.
 Sheeran released an acoustic solo version of the song on 15 July without Khalid.
 The song has reached 1 billion streams on Spotify and 315 million views on YouTube.

 Background and promotion

 "Beautiful People" was announced as part of the tracklist for No.6 Collaborations Project (2019).
 Ed Sheeran revealed the song's artwork and release date on 23 June 2019.
 Footage of it being recorded in a studio was released in the following days leading up to its release.

 Composition

 "Beautiful People" is composed in 4/4 time and the key of E-flat major, with a moderate R&B groove and a tempo of 96 beats per minute.
 It has a chord progression of Cm–E♭–A♭–Gm7.
 Sheeran and Khalid's vocal range spans two octaves from B♭3 to B♭5.